viralfoundation/Technical-Whitepaper-LaTeX/README.md

 People can share their
-- Personal Sneak-Peek, Moments \& Events
+- Personal Sneak-Peek, Moments and Events
 - Exclusive Photoshoots, commercials, to your fans
 - Turn photos into lively shots by adding shot animations through Viral